Printie

 If you want to sell physical products too

-Physical products can increase AOV and brand trust — but only if fulfillment stays consistent.
+If designing for strength: wall thickness, fillets, and real‑world loads (seller-friendly) pushes you toward physical products, remember that physical offers can increase AOV and brand trust only if fulfillment stays consistent.
 Start with repeatable SKUs, bounded options, and a defined packaging/QC spec so you can scale without running a printer farm yourself.

-If you’re deciding between files and physical products, read Etsy Digital Files vs Physical 3D Prints.
+If how do i design stronger 3d printed products? is pushing you toward physical products, read Etsy Digital Files vs Physical 3D Prints.

 How Printie fits